 While tonal noise is audible, no significant tonal noise penalties are warranted using the objective method (ISO 1996-2:2007) of assessment.
-When worst case conditions were analysed using the reference method (ISO 1996-2:2007) some tonal penalties were warranted at Sites 03 and 05 in particular.
-Due to the limited number of periods identified in which tonal penalties are warranted, the wind farm is not considered to have a significant tonal noise issue
+When worst case conditions were analysed using the reference method (ISO 1996-2:2007) some tonal penalties were warranted on a limited number of occasions.
+Due to the limited number of periods identified in which tonal penalties are warranted, the wind farm is not considered to have a tonal noise issue.

-7.2.7 Low Frequency Noise
+7.2.8 Low Frequency Noise